wazuh/wazuh-documentation/source/deploying-with-puppet/setup-puppet/install-puppet-agent.rst

 	# apt-get update
 	# apt-get install curl apt-transport-https lsb-release

-Get the appropriate Puppet apt repository, and then the "puppetserver" package.
+Get the appropriate Puppet apt repository, and then the "puppet-agent" package.
 See https://apt.puppetlabs.com to find the correct deb file to install the puppet repo for your Linux distribution.

 .. code-block:: console